What's a Professional Mahjong Player and How Can You Be One?

 - Pay your fees

-You can become a professional mahjong player in less than 2 years
+You can realistically become a professional mahjong player after only 1-2 years of starting the game.NPMahjong

 Are professional mahjong players strong?